Bungy Jumping in Queenstown: What to expect

 SECOND STEP: GETTING CLOSER

 You’ll head towards the jump platform where the jump crew will check your ticket and check your weight.
+You then wait at the end of the bridge, and then get moved onto the platform in small groups where you are prepped.
 When it’s your turn, you’ll put your harness on with the jump crew checking everything as you go.

 THIRD STEP: THE JUMP PLATFORM

 Now, you’ll head towards the jump platform.
 This is where fear, nerves, adrenaline and excitement all start churning around in your stomach.
-As you realise just how high you are, you may be tempted to give in to fear.
+You may be tempted to give in to fear as you realise just how high you are.
 Don’t give in!
 It will all be worth it in the end.

 FOURTH STEP: BUNGY!